 For the past two decades, there have been calls for health education to become more evidence-based.
 This has been interpreted by some as a lack of understanding of social science methodology and outcomes, but there is some truth to these concerns, with historically poor use of methodologies that cannot hope to answer the research questions set.
 We are well placed to deliver innovative and high quality works through research which is transdisciplinary and involves educational experts and social scientists.

 Health services research is concerned with access to, effectiveness, quality, use, costs, and delivery of health care services.
 It is multidisciplinary and aims to produce new knowledge about the contexts, processes and outcomes of health services, both for individuals and the wider population.
-To find out more about our stroke research or cancer research please contact Dr Lois Thomas and Dr Liz Lightbody.
+To find out more about our stroke research, please contact Dr Lois Thomas and Dr Liz Lightbody.
+To find out more information about cancer research, please contact Kinta Beaver.

 Health Technology Assessment encompasses multi-disciplinary research groups with expertise in the methodology and conduct of evidence syntheses (including systematic reviews, economic evaluations and information science), clinical trials and health implementation science, supporting decision-making about the clinical effectiveness, cost-effectiveness and use of new and existing interventions in health and social care.
 To find out more please contact Professor Andy Clegg.